OctopusDeploy/docs/docs/api-and-integration/tfs-vsts/using-octopus-extension/index.md

 Version 2.x.x of the extension included a bundled version of the Octo tools and did not require the agent to be setup with Octo in the path and did not support running on Linux or Mac build agents.
 :::

-## Package your Application and Push to Octopus {#PackageyourApplicationandPushtoOctopus}
+## Package Your Application and Push to Octopus {#PackageyourApplicationandPushtoOctopus}

 To integrate with Octopus Deploy, an application must be packaged into either a NuGet or Zip package, and pushed to Octopus Deploy (or any NuGet repository).